Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-worksheets.md

 ### Get the next worksheet

-The following code sample gets a reference to the worksheet that follows the active worksheet.
+The following code sample gets the worksheet that follows the active worksheet in the workbook, loads its **name** property, and writes a message to the console.
 If there is no worksheet after the active worksheet, the **getNext()** method will throw an **ItemNotFound** error.

 ```js
  Excel.run(function (context) {